bjbj1217/Beom/content/project/Landmark-Guided Segmentation/index.md

 </div>
 <br>

-Although the surface representation built on the aortic landmarks can be utilized to estimate overall structure of the valve, the phenotypic details of the leaflets must also be captured to segment the most accurate 3D representation.
+While the surface representation built on the aortic landmarks can be utilized to estimate overall structure of the valve, the phenotypic details of the leaflets must also be captured to segment the most accurate 3D representation.
+For this, we must rely on the available image signal in the CT scan.
+This article will deal with the fusion of the structural information obtained by the aortic landmarks and the variable anatomical information obtained from the CT image features.
+Please refer to  [Landmark Detection]({{< relref "Landmark Detection/index.md" >}}) for details on the implementation of the aortic landmark detection based on CT scans.

 <br>

 ### **Result**
-A pipeline involving a landmark detection module and a point cloud registration module is developed.

 <br>